-The Expert Tracks offer you an in-depth look into technical and business management topics.
+Options offer you an in-depth look into technical and business management topics.
 You can put them together, largely according to your personal interests, from special optional compulsory modules.
-By means of fixed combinations of modules, you will receive a corresponding reference to the subject of your choice in your degree certificate: Business Informatics, Geoinformatics or Computer Vision.

 In addition, you will gain a wealth of practical experience and find out what it means to implement concrete projects in a team.

 The different modules of the program are limited in time.
 Each module is completed in the respective semester.
 During the lecture-free period, you will complete internships in companies - this guarantees a close integration of theory and practice.

 The program is completed with the awarding of the international degree of Bachelor of Science (B. Sc.).
 The Bachelor of Science at Mainz University of Applied Sciences is an accredited and internationally recognized degree that also qualifies you to pursue a master's degree.

 The aims of the degree program